chris72205/iot-raspberry-pi-controller/README.md

 ### System service

-Copy `iot-raspberry-pi-controller.service` to `/etc/systemd/system` and then run `sudo systemctl start iot-raspberry-pi-controller.service`.
-If satisfied, enable it with `sudo systemctl enable iot-raspberry-pi-controller.service`.
-The service can be stopped at any time by running `sudo systemctl stop iot-raspberry-pi-controller.service`.
+Copy `raspberry-pi-relay-controller.service` to `/etc/systemd/system` and then run `sudo systemctl start raspberry-pi-relay-controller.service`.
+If satisfied, enable it with `sudo systemctl enable raspberry-pi-relay-controller.service`.
+The service can be stopped at any time by running `sudo systemctl stop raspberry-pi-relay-controller.service`.

 ## Todo